heggland/rpi-kiosk/README.md

 # Kiosk mode made fun with raspberry pi and vlc

-Simple program that create a new service
+Simple program that create a new service to run vlc on boot.

 ```
 [Unit]